Civil War memorials in Jacksonville

 Link to Interactive Map of Jacksonville’s Civil War Monuments and Memorials HERE

-The earliest monuments, built within a few decades of the war, are generally much simpler in message and tend to be dedicated to local soldiers who fought; both Confederate and Union monuments exist.
+Jacksonville’s earliest Civil War monuments, built within a few decades of the war, are generally much simpler in message and tend to be dedicated to local soldiers who fought; both Confederate and Union monuments exist.
 In later decades, organizations representing veterans and their descendants spearheaded the creation of more Confederate memorials, which moved beyond commemorating local soldiers and events to celebrating the Confederate cause.
 These increasingly romanticized the Confederacy and in some cases downplayed Jacksonville’s substantial Unionist history.
 Starting in the later 20th century, local authorities and groups began erecting markers and establishing parks commemorating significant Civil War sites.
 These mostly strike a dispassionate, historical tone to document the local impact of a war long over.

 These memorials reflect how the city has elected to remember the Civil War across its history.
 As Jacksonville enters the national debate over removing Confederate monuments, it is worth taking a comprehensive look at these memorials and the eras in which they were established.

 Jacksonville’s earliest Civil War commemorations were the graves of soldiers buried there.
 These date from the earliest engagements in 1862 until at least 1938, when the last resident of the Old Confederate Soldiers and Sailors Home died.
 Some wartime graves stand where soldiers fell in battle; after the war, veterans were laid to rest in plots all across the city, with hundreds located in the Old City Cemetery, Evergreen Cemetery, and other resting places.

 Stanton College Preparatory School: 1868, LaVilla